dtylai/NewsFeed/README.md

-Basic settings can be changed in the file NewsRequest In stuct Constants(file Constants) you can enter your API key  cganging the value "apiKey" You can specify the number of uploaded news for one request by changing the value "pageSize(file NewsViewController)"
+Basic settings can be changed in the file NewsRequest In stuct Constants(file Constants) you can enter your API key  cganging the value "apiKey" You can specify the number of uploaded news for one request by changing the value "pageSize"(file NewsViewController)

 ## Running the tests